kewik/odin-recipes/README.md

 # odin-recipes
-This a brief intro describing current project and what skills you've demonstrated once you've completed it
+This project showcases a website with recipes using html